 -For further information on this story read the free book mentioned on the home page of this website.

-Alberta Dental Association Problems?
+Alberta Dental College and Association Problems

 FOR QUESTIONS FROM THE MEDIA CONTACT: